 Article IX.
 COUNCIL.

 Section 1.
 Place, Date, and Call.
 A meeting of the Council shall be held in the interim year between Conventions, approximately twelve months after the preceding Convention, at a time and place to be determined by the state board.
-A formal call shall be sent to the presidents of the local Leagues and state MAL units at least 30 days before a Council meeting.
+A formal call shall be sent to the presidents of the local Leagues and member-at-large units at least 30 days before a Council meeting.
 Special Council meetings may be called by the state board.